 MAPLE/MATLAB or MATHEMATICA and QROOT, a software developed by us.

-While working for this, he will also do mathematical typing by using Latex and/or MS word.
+While working for this, they will also do mathematical typing by using Latex and/or MS word.
 This will be a great learning experience for a student who is wishing to go for graduate work

 President's Scholarship of Distinction (PSD)

 Exceptional undergraduate students can also gain experience in research if they received a President's Scholarship of Distinction, awarded on admission, and have completed their first year with an average of at least 80%.
 The PSD comes with $1500 in funding for research which can serve as full or partial payment for an on-campus research position with a UWaterloo professor or for a research-based co-op position within the University of Waterloo.
 Students with a PSD award are encouraged to find a faculty member to work with as a full- or part-time research assistant for a term to conduct research under their supervision.
 Interested faculty are encouraged to invite an eligible student to gain research experience through this opportunity.
 This can be done by contacting Carla Daniels for the names of eligible candidates, or by expressing a general interest to Carla who can put prospective students in contact with you.